Gaurav Sharma (politician)

 Gaurav Mrinal Sharma (born 1987) is a New Zealand doctor and former Member of Parliament.
 Elected in 2020, Sharma was a Member of Parliament (MP) for the Labour Party, representing the electorate of Hamilton West.
 In August 2022, he made allegations of bullying within the Labour Party, and was expelled from its caucus in the same month.
 He briefly served as an independent, before resigning from Parliament in October 2022.
 He announced the formation of the New Zealand Momentum Party, an unregistered political party, in November 2022.
-In December, Sharma contested and lost the 2022 Hamilton West by-election.
+In December, Sharma contested and lost the 2022 Hamilton West by-election to National MP Tama Potaka.

 Early life and schooling

 Sharma was born in Himachal Pradesh, India, and his family moved to New Zealand when he was 12 years old.
 Sharma went to Auckland Grammar School where he was the proxime accessit to the dux in his final year of high school.
 In 2005, The New Zealand Herald named him as one of the top six students in the country as per Sir John Graham's NZ Education and Scholarship Trust.

 He has a Bachelor of Medicine, Bachelor of Surgery degree from the University of Auckland and a Master of Business Administration from George Washington University.